jax-ml/jax/jax/experimental/jax2tf/README.md

 # It should return a similar result.
 This function will be called using
 # TensorFlow eager mode if called from outside JAX staged contexts (`jit`,
 # `pmap`, or control-flow primitives), and will be called using TensorFlow
 # compiled mode otherwise.
-In the latter case, the function must be compileable
+In the latter case, the function must be compilable
 # with XLA (`tf.function(func, jit_compile=True)`)
 def cos_tf(x):
   return tf.math.cos(x)